All Products

 Internet-facing NLB instances charge an Internet data transfer fee.
 By default, Internet-facing NLB instances use elastic IP addresses (EIPs) to communicate with the Internet.

 • If an NLB instance uses an EIP to communicate with the Internet, the Internet data transfer fee is managed by the EIP.
 The billing cycle, bill generation time, and fee deduction time of the EIP apply.
-For more information, see Billing cycle.
+For more information, see Billing cycles.

 • If an NLB instance uses an Anycast EIP to communicate with the Internet, the Internet data transfer fee is managed by the Anycast EIP.
 The billing cycle, bill generation time, and fee deduction time of the Anycast EIP apply.
 For more information, see Supported regions and Billing rules.